full-void/data-science-concepts/README.md

 * In-sample Evaluation metrics like R-squared, RMSE, MAE
 * Determining a good model

+## Feature Engineering

+This notebook contains concepts and notes on feature engineering: preparing data for further analysis and model development.
+We also go through a life-like example and clean a data from the UCI Machine Learning Repository.
+Specifically, it discusses:

+* Setting Headers
+* Imputation
+    - Identifying the missing values
+        + Converting other markers (such as ?) to NAN
+        + Analysing for missing data
+        + Count missing values in each column
+    - Dealing with missing values
+        + Numerical Imputation
+        + Categorical Imputation
+        + Replacing data with mean and frequency
+* Correcting the data format
+* Handling Outliers
+    - Outlier Detection with Standard Deviation
+    - Outlier Detection with Percentiles
+    - An Outlier Dilemma: Drop or Cap
+* Standardizing the Data Units
+* Scaling
+    - Normalization
+    - Standardization
+* Feature Splitting
+* Binning
+    - Visualizing Bins
+* Log Transformation
+    - Important things to consider
+* Grouping
+    - Categorical Column Grouping
+    - Numerical Column Grouping
+* Encoding Categorical Variables
+    - Label Encoding
+    - One-hot Encoding
+* Extracting Date

 ## Exploratory Data Analysis

 This notebook details some exploratory data analysis approaches.
 I also go through a realworld database on cars and conduct the analysis to find important variables to predict price.
 Specifically, it talks about: